-- 1. Each PAU shall have Safety/Security Committee with unit member participation as decided by the staff at the PAU.
+- a.
+A school safety committee including LACEA representatives shall establish meetings with partner agencies regularly. - b.
+A good faith effort will be made to work with Probation to include a LACEA representative at the site Probation interagency meeting. - 1.
+Each PAU shall have a Safety/Security Committee with unit member and site administrator participation as decided by the staff at the PAU.
 The duties of this committee are: - a.
-Monthly check list to be signed by LACEA member and principal - b.
-The committee shall annually review and revise site preparedness plan.
+Monthly check list (form 501-645) to be signed by LACEA member and principal - b.
+The committee shall annually review and revise site safety, health and emergency preparedness plan.
 Distribute plan to unit members and SDM. - c.
 Committee shall make the Office Safety Committee aware of any unaddressed safety issues. - d.
 The committee shall review member requisitions requests for the purchase of any device which may enhance safety in case of emergency or assault.